sunnypatel2048/wc-Tool/README.md

 - `-w` : Prints the number of words in the file.
 - `-m` : Prints the number of characters in the file.

+Note: If no flag is provided then, number of lines, words, and bytes are printed.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You can view the full license text [here](https://opensource.org/licenses/MIT).